data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **x**: _&lt;array&gt;_

     -   input array.
 Must have at least `2` dimensions.
-Must have a numeric data type.
+Should have a numeric data type.

 -   **axis1**: _int_